mithileshkunal/Python-Practice/README.md

 # Python-Practise
-This is a repository created for practise Python projects
+This is a repository created to practise Python programs